JoaquinxHerrera/ReactCoder/README.md

 # Ecommerce React Joaquin Herrera - Coderhouse

 I am Joaquin, and this is my final project for my ReactJS course in Coderhouse.
-The project is based on sneakers e-commerce.
+The project is based on a sneaker e-commerce.
 I hope you like it!

 ## Screenshots